 The Ellyn Satter Institute Newsletter

 by Jean Fain, LICSW, MSW Reprinted with permission from The Huffington Post

 Sadly, too many party goers are more focused on their ever-spreading mid section than spreading holiday cheer.
 If all you really want for Christmas is the secret to overcoming overeating, you’re in luck.
 I recently discussed preventing seasonal weight gain with one of the leading experts on feeding our families and ourselves: Ellyn Satter.
 Before I devoured Satter’s writing on food and family, I gobbled up her definition on normal eating.
 Even if you’re familiar with Satter’s un-American definition, it’s worth rereading.

-As a psychotherapist and dietitian, Satter really understands why the great majority of us feel compelled to eat like there’s no tomorrow.
+As a psychotherapist and dietitian, Satter understands why the majority of us feel compelled to eat like there’s no tomorrow.
 So when it came time for my annual interview on seasonal eating concerns, I could think of no better subject than the author of Secrets of Feeding a Healthy Family.
 What follows are questions and answers from my recent conversation with Ellyn Satter.

 Fain.
 How would you describe normal holiday eating?

 Satter.
 Normal eating is all about trusting yourself and giving yourself permission to eat in a way that is right for you.
 The trouble most people have with holiday eating is lack of permission.
 The oh-so-appealing party foods are on their “do not eat” list(s).
 Since these foods are “not all right,” the only way to eat them is to throw away all control and overdo it.
 So the standard definition of holiday eating becomes a lot.